 f) Lodge a complaint

-In cases where the EU General Data Protection Regulation (“GDPR”) applies, you have the right to lodge a complaint with a European Union supervisory authority, in particular, in the country of your habitual residence, place of work or place of the alleged infringement.
+In cases where the EU General Data Protection Regulation (“GDPR”) applies, you have the right to lodge a complaint with a European Union supervisory authority, in particular, in the territory where you live, place of work or place of the alleged infringement.
 Where the UK General Data Protection Regulation applies, you have the right to lodge a complaint with the UK’s Information Commissioner’s Office.
 Where other laws apply, you can contact us according to paragraph (d) above to lodge a complaint.

 g) European Union representative